What You Can Do

 If your loved one feels hesitant about adopting technology, make it meaningful for them.
 Tap into their interests, hobbies and what is important in their life.
 Explore how technology could support that.”

-Remember the Safety Basics of COVID
+Remember the Safety Basics

 Safe Seniors, Strong Communities: Local love in action in BC